BJP appoints Union Minister Dharmendra Pradhan poll in-charge for Karnataka

 Tamil Nadu BJP unit president K Annamalai will be the co-incharge for the high-stakes polls where both the ruling party and the opposition Congress have launched intensive public outreach for the elections likely to be held in April-May.

-Pradhan, a veteran organisation man of the party, has been tasked with handling several elections in the past.
+Pradhan, a seasoned organisation man of the party, has been tasked with handling several elections in the past, including the last year Uttar Pradesh assembly polls in which the BJP retained power with a big margin.

-A skillful politician, he will be expected to mobilise the state organisation while sorting out internal issues in the local unit to maximise efforts to retain power in the important southern state.
+A former party general secretary, he has been involved in assembly polls in Bihar, Uttarakhand, Jharkhand and also in Karnataka in 2013.
+He was also in-charge of the Assam and the Madhya Pradesh assembly polls in 2015 and 2018 respectively.
+A skillful politician, he will be expected to mobilise the organisation in Karnataka while sorting out internal issues in the local unit to maximise the party’s efforts to retain power in the important southern state.